saxenam06/Velocity_control/README.md

 In addition to the original repository, I further provide addtional trained networks with Collision Avoidance guidance.
 Please refer to files ending with "CA_30_30_jerk" in the save folder.

 The NN architecture is changed as compared to the architecture in the original repository.
 Two hidden layers of 30 Neurons each with ReLU activation function are used for all Actor-Critic Evaluation & Target Networks to achieve the below performance.
-Collision avoidance guidance is activated and TTC is kept same.
+Collision avoidance guidance is activated and TTC is kept as 4.001.

 The performance is shown below for some test datasets which were not seen during training.
 In most of the cases as below, its observed that the trained DDPG RL policy fits very closely to the optimal policy solved by MPC, thus validating the optimality of the trained control policy.